r4d0v1c/Radar-System/README.md

 - USB cable for Arduino-PC communication

 ### 💻 Software Tools
-- Arduino IDE (for writing and uploading firmware)
+- PlatformIO in Visual Studio Code (for writing and uploading firmware)
 - Processing (for visualizing distance measurements)
 - Serial communication (between Arduino and PC)